1bench, modern TimescaleDB GUI client

 SQL Query Execution

-Write and run time-series queries with syntax highlighting.
-Use TimescaleDB functions like time_bucket() and view results instantly.
+Write time-series queries with syntax highlighting.
+Use time_bucket, first, last, and CAgg functions.

 Browse regular tables and hypertables side by side.
-View column details, row counts, and table statistics at a glance.
+Row counts, chunks, and compression status inline.

 Data Viewer with Pagination

-Browse time-series data with built-in pagination and sorting.
-Handle large hypertables without loading everything at once.
+Browse time-series data with pagination and sorting.
+Handle large hypertables without loading everything.

 Column Sorting